averageperson4/zearnhaas/README.md

+# BillybobGames Revival

-This a recreation of now defunct 'billybobgames.github.io.'
-I will maintain it specifically to work at this school as the year goes on.
+This is a recreation of the now-defunct **billybobgames.github.io**.

-To do:
+It’s maintained specifically to function reliably at my school throughout the school year.

+---

+## ✅ Project Goals

+- 🖼️ **Improve Performance:**
--download game preview image files to server for less load and more reliability
+  Download all game preview image files to the server for faster load times and improved reliability.

+- 🌐 **Fully Functional Proxy:**
--make the smart proxy site actually functional
+  Make the smart proxy site work consistently and effectively, including bypass capabilities.

-Credits:
+---

+## 🙏 Credits

+- **MonkeyGG2**
-monkeygg2 for inspiring the stlying of the site, as well as giving me the idea to make the bypass my dad for teaching me a bit about html chatgpt for basically making the entire backend and teaching me alot about site design
+  For inspiring the styling of the site and giving me the idea for the bypass system.

+- **My Dad**
+  For teaching me some basics about HTML and web development.

+- **ChatGPT**
+  For helping write most of the backend and teaching me a lot about site structure, design, and functionality.